Rappsilber-Laboratory/xiRT/README.md

 definition of the prediction task (classification, regression, ordered regression).
 Depending on the decoding of the target variable the output layers need to be adapted.
 For standard RP prediction, regression is essentially the only viable option.
-For SCX/hSAX (general classification) prediction the prediction task can be formulated as classification, regression or ordered regression.
+For SCX/hSAX (general classification) the prediction task can be formulated as classification, regression or ordered regression.
 For the usage of regression for fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction (raw fraction numbers are possible too).

 ## input format